Adversary testing simulates an attack, testing your team’s capacity to detect, respond to an attack and to learn and improve.

 Testing your response plan and your crisis management skills is a vital step in ensuring a successful response to an incident.
 A Gold Teaming exercise provides a safe environment to test your policies, plans and procedures and hone your response skills before they’re needed.

 We’ll collaborate with your team to develop a credible scenario that will involve, not just your IT team, but all facets of the business typically involved in a crisis response.

-A tabletop exercise / Gold Team engagement is a discussion-based exercise that is aimed at testing and validating the current incident response plan and playbooks of an organization.
+A tabletop exercise / Gold Team engagement is a discussion-based exercise that is aimed at testing and validating the current incident response plan and playbooks of an organisation.
 A facilitator will drive the discussion by presenting a scenario and various injections based on the scenario created.
-The scenario is typically customized according to the target organisation’s technology stack and is based on the most current threat intelligence.
+The scenario is typically customised according to the target organisation’s technology stack and is based on the most current threat intelligence.